instructed-glacier-model/igm-doc/docs/modules/user_modules.md

 - the `cfg` object allows access to parameters in a hierachical fashion (e.g., `cfg.processes.enthalpy.ref_temp` retrieves a parameter associated with the `enthalpy` processes module),

 - the `state` object provides access to variables describing the glacier state at a given time `t` (e.g., `state.thk` represents the distributed 2D ice thickness).
 All these variables are [TensorFlow 2.0](https://www.tensorflow.org/) Tensors.
 Leveraging TensorFlow is essential for performing computationally efficient operations, particularly on GPUs (see the dedicated TensorFlow section below).
-Variables can be accessed or modified using `state.name_of_the_variable`.
-Check at the section below to know more how to code in Tensorflow.
+Variables can be accessed or modified using `state.[NAME_OF_VARIABLE]`.

 # Example